This article, originally published March 15, 2015, was updated on November 3, 2016. You’ll see the updates as you read through.

 Female President.
 A headline reads “PRESIDENT SAYS SHE’S TIRED.”
 Status: true, but a year late.
 The President in 2015 is obviously male, but it is quite likely that the next President of the United States will indeed be a woman.
 This is also “almost” true from the standpoint of the past.
 If Hillary Clinton had defeated Barack Obama for the Democratic Presidential nomination in 2008, which could easily have happened, she would very likely have been elected; if re-elected in 2012, there would have been a female President on October 21, 2015.

-Hillary Clinton will almost certainly be elected President of the United States on November 8, 2016.
-As with the Chicago Cubs prediction (see below), this prediction turns out to be true, but a year after its depiction in the movie.
+Hillary Clinton might be elected President of the United States on November 8, 2016.
+If she is, as with the Chicago Cubs prediction (see below), this prediction will turn out to be true, but a year after its depiction in the movie.

 Jokes that are seen as “predictions.”

 The movie contains several jokes which I don’t think were meant as anything other than throwaway gags; I don’t think the writers entertained even the slightest expectation that they’d be true.
 Nonetheless, they’ve attained the status of “predictions” in Internet memes.

 Lawyers abolished.
 At 9:57 the Dr. Brown character says “The justice system works swiftly in the future now that they’ve abolished all lawyers!”
 Status: false.
 But, to the film’s credit, the dream of abolishing (or killing) all lawyers is a very old one, going back to Shakespearean times.